 There may also be some everyday tasks that you have always done.
 You should note these down, so that there is some record of, for example, where you got the car serviced, how to turn the central heating boiler on or how to use the washing machine.

 You may find making a will a painful and upsetting thing to do.
-However, you may also gain a sense of satisfaction and relief at sorting out your affairs and knowing that you are safeguarding the future of your family and friends.
+However, you may also gain a sense of satisfaction and relief at sorting out your affairs and knowing you’re safeguarding the future of your family and friends.

 Making a will is not always as difficult or expensive as you might think, but it is a legal document and should be properly prepared.
 It’s advisable to go to a solicitor to make a will.
 A solicitor will know the precise wording to use to make your wishes clear and ensure they are carried out exactly as you want.
 If you don’t use a solicitor, your will might not be clear, which may cause delays and unnecessary legal expenses later on.